Two of the most popular digital marketing tools are better together.

 That’s because, at the end of the day, both hardcoded Analytics and Tag Manager send the exact same data Analytics.
 The only difference between the two is how you set it up, with code-level changes or a clean, easy to understand user-interface.

 When setting up a new website or revamping your analytics you’ll almost certainly want to use Google Analytics to track your site’s performance.
+Check out this checklist of best practices for using Google Analytics.
 Fortunately, Tag Manager makes it easier than ever to set up Google Analytics.

 So don’t feel like you have to choose between Google Analytics and Tag Manager.
 You should, in fact, use both.